-The following summary highlights the significant terms of the 2015 Plan, as amended.
+The following summary highlights the significant terms of the 2015 Plan, as amended (assuming approval under this Proposal 4).
 This summary does not contain all of the information contained in the 2015 Plan, which is set forth in full as Appendix A to this Proxy Statement and which incorporates the amendment to the 2015 Plan discussed above.
 To the extent there is a conflict between this summary and the terms of the 2015 Plan, the terms of the 2015 Plan will govern.